Dr. Alyssa CheadleAssistant Professor of Psychology

 Areas of Interest

-Alyssa specializes in health psychology and sees health and illness as a function of psychological, social and behavioral factors in addition to biomedical processes.
-She is particularly interested in how religious and spiritual factors influence health.
+Alyssa specializes in health psychology with a focus on how religious and spiritual factors influence health.
 Her work is interdisciplinary and draws on her training in divinity school on lived religion as well as her training in physiology and psychoneuroimmunology.

 - Ph.D., psychology, University of California, Los Angeles, 2016

 - M.A., psychology, University of California, Los Angeles, 2012

 - Master of Theological Studies, Harvard Divinity School, 2010